Alanik/dzieuo.js/README.md

   <script src="Lib/jquery.animate-enhanced.min.js"></script>
   <script src="dzieuo.js"></script>
 ```
- To start dzieuo plugin simply call `.dzieuo()` method on a selected html element that will act as a container of the slider.
+ To start dzieuo plugin simply call `.dzieuo()` method on a selected html element that will act as a container for the slider.

 ```
 // start plugin with default options